HumanAgainstMachine/TestRepo/docs/index.md

 # LocalModules

 **LocalModules** allows you to easily install and uninstall PowerShell (PS) modules that are still under development and not yet ready for publishing.
 This streamlines the development and testing process.

 ## Intro

 In this context, a local module is a Powershell module under development with a file layout like this:

-    MyModuleNameFolder/
+    MyModuleName/ # The folder containing files
         MyModuleName.psm1 # The code file.
         MyModuleName.psd1 # The manifest.
         ...             # Other files, e.g. manifest file.

 While developing a PowerShell module on your computer, you will often need to install it on your system to test it.
 Installing from a repository requires you to go through the long process of first publishing the module.

 There is a shortcut to install a local module bypassing repositories, this involves copying the module folder and files to a directory on your Windows computer.

 !!! quote "As Microsoft says:"
     To install and run your module, save the module to one of the appropriate PowerShell paths [...].
 The paths where you can install your module are located in the `$env:PSModulePath` global variable.